-This policy will be reviewed from three years after the date of publication.
-Employees and staff representatives shall be notified of any changes, with prior consultation.
+This procedure will be reviewed annually after the date of this publication in 2025.
+Employees and staff representatives shall be notified of any changes.

-The Cork City Council is obliged, by the 30th June annually, to prepare and publish a report detailing the number of protected disclosures made to the Cork City Council in the immediately preceding year and any action taken in response to those protected disclosures.
-All disclosures of wrongdoing, irrespective of whether they are being dealt with formally or informally, shall be recorded and notified to a Designated Director who will report to the County/City Chief Executive, as required.
+Cork City Council is obliged, by the 1st March annually, to prepare and publish a report detailing the number of protected disclosures made to the City Council in the immediately preceding year and any action taken in response to those protected disclosures.
+All disclosures of wrongdoing, irrespective of whether they are being dealt with formally or informally, shall be recorded and notified to a Designated Director who will report to the Chief Executive, as required.
 The identity of the discloser will remain confidential.